SAP-samples/btp-build-resilient-apps/04-SetupEventMesh/README.md

   ![Check Connection](./images/EventBased6.png)

- 8. In the next screen first click on *Create*, then select the *topic*
+ 8. In the next screen, first click on *Create*, then use the F4 help to look for the **BusinessPartner** topics.
+Select **sap/s4/beh/businesspartner/v1/BusinessPartner/*** topic. (the wildcard enables all BusinessPartner related events such as "Created" or "Changed" )

+> the topic name in SAP Event Mesh is effectively a combination of the namespace you have provided within the service key ("tfe/bpem/em") concatenated with the actual topic name you have selected in this step.
+Hence, the resulting topic name is: *tfe/bpem/em/sap/s4/beh/businesspartner/v1/BusinessPartner/*.

  ![Create Outbound Bindings](./images/EventBased7.png)